tpf/tprf-hugo-site/content/legal.md

-Our profound thanks to [Roberta Cairney](http://www.cairneylawoffices.com/), John Sullivan, and [Charles E. Gotlieb](http://www.i-plaw.com/) for their work in drafting and refining the Artistic License 2.0, as well as TPF's contributor license agreement and trademark policies.
+Our profound thanks to [Roberta Cairney](http://www.cairneylawoffices.com/), John Sullivan, and [Charles E. Gotlieb](http://www.i-plaw.com/) for their work in drafting and refining the Artistic License 2.0, as well as TPRF's contributor license agreement and trademark policies.

 Establishing the Foundation